robcarver17/pysystemtrade/docs/backtesting.md

 - The portfolio level aggregate returns of unweighted group curves will make no sense.
 They will be equally weighted, whereas we'd normally have different weights.
 - Also for portfolios of unweighted groups risk will usually fall over time as markets are added and diversification effects appear.
 Again this is more problematic for groups of instruments (within a portfolio, or within a trading rule)

-Weighting for trading rules p&l is a *little* complicated.
+Weighting for trading rules P&L is a *little* complicated.

-*`pandl_for_instrument_forecast`:* If I want the p&l of a single trading rule for one instrument in isolation, then I use `pandl_for_instrument_forecast`.
+*`pandl_for_instrument_forecast`:* If I want the P&L of a single trading rule for one instrument in isolation, then I use `pandl_for_instrument_forecast`.

 *`pandl_for_trading_rule_unweighted`*: If I aggregate these across instruments then I get `pandl_for_trading_rule_unweighted`.
-The individual unweighted curves are instrument p&l for each instrument and forecast.
+The individual unweighted curves are instrument P&L for each instrument and forecast.

-*`pandl_for_instrument_forecast_weighted`:* The weighted p&l of a single trading rule for one instrument, as a proportion of the *entire system's capital*, will be it's individual p&l in isolation (`pandl_for_instrument_forecast`) multiplied by the product of the instrument and forecast weights, and the IDM and FDM (this ignores the effect of total forecast capping and position buffering or inertia).
+*`pandl_for_instrument_forecast_weighted`:* The weighted P&L of a single trading rule for one instrument, as a proportion of the *entire system's capital*, will be it's individual P&L in isolation (`pandl_for_instrument_forecast`) multiplied by the product of the instrument and forecast weights, and the IDM and FDM (this ignores the effect of total forecast capping and position buffering or inertia).

-*`pandl_for_trading_rule_weighted`:* The weighted p&l of a single trading rule across individual instruments, as a proportion of the *entire system's capital*, will be the group of `pandl_for_instrument_forecast_weighted` of these for a given rule.
+*`pandl_for_trading_rule_weighted`:* The weighted P&L of a single trading rule across individual instruments, as a proportion of the *entire system's capital*, will be the group of `pandl_for_instrument_forecast_weighted` of these for a given rule.
 You can get this with `pandl_for_trading_rule_weighted`.
-The individual curves within this will be instrument p&l for the relevant trading rule, effectively weighted by the product of instrument, forecast weights, FDM and IDM.
+The individual curves within this will be instrument P&L for the relevant trading rule, effectively weighted by the product of instrument, forecast weights, FDM and IDM.
 The risk of the total curve will be equal to the risk of the rule as part of the total capital, so will be lower than you'd expect.

 *`pandl_for_all_trading_rules`:* If I group the resulting curves across trading rules, then I get `pandl_for_all_trading_rules`.
 The individual curves will be individual trading rules, weighted by their contribution to total risk.
 The total curve is the entire system; it will look close to but not exactly like a `portfolio` account curve because of the non linear effects of combined forecast capping, and position buffering or inertia, and rounding if that's used for the portfolio curve.